 Description

-bench desccommand to view the details of a stress testing task.Syntax
+bench desccommand to view detailed information about a specific stress testing task.Syntax

 <eascmd64> bench desc <benchmark_task_name>Parameters

-<eascmd64> bench desc benchmark-demo-test-c7ebThe system returns information similar to the following output:
+<eascmd64> bench desc benchmark-demo-test-c7ebThe system returns a response similar to the following.

 +----------------+------------------------------------------------------------------------------+ | TaskName | benchmark-xgb-test-b514 | | TaskId | eas-b-bdnzvwq0z0h3xq**** | | ServiceName | xgb_test | | Region | cn-shanghai | | DesiredAgent | 2 | | AvailableAgent | 2 | | Status | Running | | Message | Benchmark task is running | | CreateTime | 2021-10-20 12:38:35 | | UpdateTime | 2021-10-20 12:38:45 | | Config | { | | | "base": { | | | "agentCount": 2, | | | "concurrency": 40, | | | "duration": 1200, | | | "requestCount": | | | 922337203685477****, | | | }, | | | ... | | | } | +----------------+------------------------------------------------------------------------------+